celphato/peanutgrinder/README.md

 `000120021001` is illegal since 0**001**20021**001**,
 `000120021002` is illegal since 00012**002**1**002**.

-Side note: I like `{0, 1, 2}` and `l = 4` a lot and it just so happens to be one of the settings that leaves this AI completely stumped, so I guess on the bright side I can still have my fun and I recommend trying this out with a friend (may take around 5 minutes though).
+Side note: I like `{0, 1, 2}` and `l = 4` a lot and it just so happens to be one of the settings that breaks the search tree AI here, so I recommend trying this out with a friend (may take around 5-10 minutes to play).

 ## Program behaviour

 The program has a built-in brute-force AI which will guarantee its win where possible, but can't yet delay or evade a loss where guaranteeing a win isn't possible.
 If it's not possible, it'll print a little "`:(`" as an indication that you still have a chance to win.
 The program also has a built-in assistant that shows you your options and a mechanism that prevents you from making illegal moves.

-Unfortunately it doesn't allow human vs human games and the AI begins to break at pathetically low settings; for human vs human of any settings you'll have to go to https://github.com/ceilingfans/pnut-butta
+Unfortunately it doesn't allow human vs human games and the AI begins to break at pathetically low settings; for human vs human of any settings and the ability to toggle on and off the safety mechanism for more challenging games where you're forced to verify legal moves on your own, you'll have to go to https://github.com/ceilingfans/pnut-butta

 ## Future plans